Gang Busters (serial): Plot

 The city is terrorized by a crime wave masterminded by the elusive, soft-spoken Professor Mortis (Ralph Morgan) from his base in a forgotten cavern beneath the rails of the city's subway line.
-He declares over the radio that The League of Murdered Men will exact revenge upon the city officials.
-Mortis's gang members were officially pronounced dead in prison but revived by medical genius Mortis, who recruited them to do his bidding.
+He declares over the radio that The League of Murdered Men will exact revenge upon the city unless all the city officials, especially the mayor and Chief of Police, are turned out of office.
+Mortis's gang members were officially pronounced dead in prison after having supposedly committed suicide (in reality taking a drug that suspended animation) but later revived by medical genius Mortis, who recruited them to do his bidding.

-Police detective Bill Bannister (Kent Taylor) is visited by his brother, a reformed criminal who will inform on Mortis.
-Mortis's men kill the informant before he talks, and detective Bannister vows to get Mortis.
-Bannister, together with his partner Tim Nolan (Robert Armstrong), and police chief Martin O'Brien (Joseph Crehan) use the latest police methods to track down Mortis.
+Police detective Bill Bannister (Kent Taylor), in charge of investigating the crime wave, is visited by his brother, a reformed criminal who will inform on Mortis.
+Mortis's men kill Bannister's brother before he talks, and Bannister vows to get Mortis.
+Together with his partner Tim Nolan (Robert Armstrong) and police chief Martin O'Brien (Joseph Crehan), Bannister uses the latest police methods to track down Mortis.
 Following the story are newspaper reporter Vicki Logan (Irene Hervey) and her photographer Happy Haskins (Richard Davies).